- a highly modular degree, adaptable to personal preferences

 Since the degree is completely in English, you will need very good written and spoken English.
 No formal certificate is required, if you are a native speaker, if your previous degree was taught in English or if your school-leaving exam gives evidence of a sufficient level of English.
 Evidence of English on your high school diploma (e.g. Abitur) will be sufficient for your application.
 Otherwise, submitting one of the typical English tests (IELTS, TOEFL) with your application is helpful to support your claim of very good English.

 No, since this course is taught completely in English.
 Please ignore the default university application form fields requesting this information.
-Nevertheless, it will be helpful and a career plus to acquire some German skills during your master degree.
+Nevertheless, it will be helpful for daily life and a career plus to acquire some German skills during your master degree.

 For the application a simple copy is enough.
-Once you are in Tübingen, we will ask you to show the originals or certified copies to the student office.
+Once you are in Tübingen, you will to show the originals or certified copies to the student office.
 Your documents have to be in English or German.
 If they are not, get them translated.

 Across the world, undergraduate degrees in biochemistry and related fields vary in content and difficulty.
 With the admission exam, we attempt to establish a basic level of common knowledge, so we can start off in the Masters degree with the right level for the majority of our students.